 Reserves: 1.4 million MT

-More rare earth mining reserves by country
+More rare earth reserves by country

 Don’t forget to follow us @INN_Resource for real-time news updates!

-Securities Disclosure: I, Amanda Kay, hold no direct investment interest in any company mentioned in this article.
+Securities Disclosure: I, Charlotte McLeod, hold no direct investment interest in any company mentioned in this article.